lkirkwood/netdox/docs/data.md

 Links in plugin data look like `(!(${LINK_TYPE}|!|${LINK_ID})!)`, where `${LINK_TYPE}` is one of `report`, `dns`, `node` and `${LINK_ID}` is the ID of the target object.
 All text of this form in any data will be converted to a link by the output driver.
 Invalid links will not be handled differently by netdox.

+When linking to objects identified by DNS names, said names **must** be qualified with a network as specified in [here](/README.md#network-address-translation).

 ### Note on support

 Currently in "map" plugin data types, the entire string of the value must be taken up by the link.
 Otherwise, the text will be rendered as-is.